Understanding Plantar Fasciitis in Whitestone

 Your podiatrist will perform a physical exam to check for pain and/or tenderness in your foot.
 He or she will locate the exact location of your pain in order to rule out other foot conditions.
 Next, your podiatrist may ask you to perform various stretches to test the strength and health of the plantar fascia ligaments.

 If the physical exam is not enough to diagnose the cause of your heel pain, your foot doctor in New York City and Whitestone, New York may order x-rays of your foot to verify there is no stress fracture or other issue causing the pain.

 New York City and Whitestone, New York Plantar Fasciitis Treatment

 Initial treatment for plantar fasciitis usually involves conservative approach such as rest, ice, and avoidance of certain exercises.
 Other conservative treatment methods include:

 - Orthotics/padding: Custom orthotics or heel pads may be used to cushion the foot and prevent pain.

 - Stretches: Various stretches can be performed to elongate the plantar fascia ligament and relieve pain.

-- Night splint: Your New York, NY or Whitestone, NY foot doctor may recommend a night splint to hold your foot at a specific angle to prevent ligaments from contracting during sleep.
+- Night splint: Your New York City and Whitestone, New York foot doctor may recommend a night splint to hold your foot at a specific angle to prevent ligaments from contracting during sleep.

 - Injections: Anti-inflammatory steroid injections may be used to relieve inflammation and prevent pain.